edwardlai3582/RobInDaHood/README.md

 - [ ] queue for pending oreders, if completed => new window notification
 - [ ] enable addin folders
 - [ ] portfolio page
+- [ ] change portfolio time of interval